andela-jwan/rails_testing_with_capybara/README.md

        uninitialized constant VendorsController
     ```

+    The above states that the failure/error occurs on visit vendors_path.
+There's an error.
 No Vendors controller huh?
 Let's fix by typing this in terminal:

     ```Bash
     rails g controller Vendors index
     ```

+    The above code uses a Rails generator to create a Vendors controller with an index action.

     Rerun our tests and this should be your next error: